 It is the policy of the state to prohibit discrimination on the basis of race, color, religion, sex, national origin, age, the presence of any mental or physical disability, status with regard to marriage or public assistance, or participation in lawful activity off the employer's premises during nonworking hours which is not in direct conflict with the essential business-related interests of the employer, to prevent and eliminate discrimination in employment relations, public accommodations, housing, state and local government services, and credit transactions; and to deter those who aid, abet, or induce discrimination, or coerce others to discriminate.

-Appeals of discrimination are heard by the Office of Administrative Hearings.
-(See Appeals - Employer Actions & Discrimination for appeal procedures.)
+- Appeals of discrimination are heard by the Office of Administrative Hearings.
+(See Appeals - Employer Actions and Discrimination for appeal procedures.)

 - The office of the North Dakota Commissioner of Labor may investigate complaints of discrimination.